jazyan/euler/README.md

-Project Euler problems solved in OCaml.
+Solutions to Project Euler problems.